ncphillips/makersasylum.com/_events/workshop-for-executives.md

 - template: title
   title: Workshop for Corporate Organisations
 - template: body-copy
-  content: |-
-    **Continued learning with creative thinking**

-    Workshop for Executives by Maker’s Asylum are programs designed to engage employees of an organisation in a dynamic environment.
+  content: Workshop for Executives by Maker’s Asylum are programs designed to engage
+    employees of an organisation in a dynamic environment.
 The objective of these workshops is to promote teamwork and a culture of innovation through activities that are **collaborative**, **challenging**, **out-of-the-box** and of **new-age** in nature.
 - template: title
   title: Our philosophy
 - template: body-copy